 Despite the overall congeniality of the meeting, Mattice did not escape unscathed.

 Dan Conyne, who said he worked for the authority for 24 years, retiring six years ago as the “modernization coordinator,” questioned why the board has ignored the housing authority employees’ request to meet.

 “I don’t understand why you all haven’t had a meeting with the employees who signed the letter about Mr. Mattice,” said Conyne.

 Resident Bob Castiglione, one of the more outspoken critics of the board, questioned why the board hasn’t fired Mattice, a question he’s asked at the past three board meetings.

-“There seems to be no solution short of intervention from [the U.S. Dept. of Housing Preservation and Development] or the courts,” said Castiglione, in calling for Mattice to be fired.
+“There seems to be no solution short of intervention from [the U.S. Dept. of Housing and Urban Development] or the courts,” said Castiglione, in calling for Mattice to be fired.
 Ponticello banged his gavel before Castiglione could finish his comments and said the board “would not entertain such nonsense.”

 HUD is investigating the claims against Mattice laid out in the letter, which include accusations that he illegally hired his brother as a painter at the authority.
 A HUD spokesman said the agency is continuing to request information of the board on the matter.